 I created target templates so that you can print your custom text onto Post-it notes.
 The templates consists of two documents.
 The first document contains placement pages and the second consists of editable target templates.
-CLICK HERE and I will send the templates directly to your inbox.
+To get the documents click on the link below:

 Place Post-it Notes on Template

 To get your Post-it notes ready for printing, print the 5 placement pages and attach 3 inch x 3 inch Post-it notes to each square on the template.
 When you are ready to print, you will need to load the Post-it note pages into your printer so that it will print on the Post-it note side of the paper.

 The second document is the editable target template.
 Fill out the list at the beginning of the document with the words that you want to print.
 Those words will be automatically added to the target pages.